 - 2 pounds small potatoes, baby Yukon gold or red skin potatoes

 - 2 to 3 tablespoons rosemary olive oil

-- Few dashes Salt Blend and Pepper Juniper Blend
+- Few grinds Salt Blend and Pepper & Juniper Blend

 Preheat oven to 375 degrees F. Rinse potatoes and pat dry with a kitchen towel.
 Halve potatoes and place on a cookie sheet, coat with rosemary olive oil, season with olive oil dipping spice blend and mix well to combine.